andreu-vall/advent-of-code-2022/README.md

 ```

 ## 05. Visual Basic
-Needed to close a lot whiles, ifs, but the closing of for was "Next" WTF Microsoft.
+Needed to close a lot of whiles and ifs, but the closing of for was "Next" instead of "End For", WTF Microsoft.
 A lot uglier than the relevant programming languages from the same time.